 - While in the program, maintain a 2.8 GPA or higher

-To apply, submit your application by January 10, 2020 here.
+To apply, submit your application by February 28, 2021.
 The application process includes information about yourself and a short essay, along with your complete Common Application.

 For more information on the Liberal Arts Science Scholars Program, visit their main website.